DestinationHome/PlayStation-Home-Master-Archive/README.md

 * http://playstationhome.jp/
 * https://www.jp.playstation.com

-For more information about the origin of this archive of PlayStation Home you can refer to the original source [here](https://archive.org/details/psm_home_archive_2015_04_01) at archive.org.
+For more information about the origin of this archive of PlayStation Home, you can refer to the original source [here](https://archive.org/details/psm_home_archive_2015_04_01) at archive.org.

 ## Information about this archive: